-Prospective and Transfer Student Advising
+Prospective and Transfer Students

 To become a music major at UNT, you must apply directly to the College of Music as well as to the University of North Texas.
 You must be accepted by both.
 An audition for admission is required for all undergraduate degrees and most graduate degrees in music.
 You must apply to get an audition appointment.
 Live auditions are held on campus in January and February for admission to the next academic year.
 All auditions during this time are also considered for one year merit scholarships from the College of Music.
 The College of Music online application is available from the homepage.
 You may attach a digital file for your recorded audition with your application if you cannot come here for a live audition.
 Some degree areas (voice and piano currently) require a screening recording with all applications.

 University of North Texas Information